-The Nicollet County Public Health Team offers a variety of family home visiting services by registered nurses and community health workers to support parents, caregivers, and children.
+The Nicollet County Public Health Team offers a variety of family home visiting services by registered nurses, social workers, and community health workers to support parents, caregivers, and children.

 Families are served regardless of income or insurance status, and services are provided at no cost to the family.
 The families we serve determine visit frequency, which can be as few as one or two visits to longer term visiting up to three years.
 Services provided promote healthy pregnancies, positive birth outcomes, and create safe and nurturing environments for children and families to thrive.

-If you are interested in learning more about family home visiting or would like to refer yourself or someone else for a family home visit, please complete this form.
+If you would like to refer yourself or someone else for a family home visit, please complete this form.